Mako (actor): Early life and education

-Mako was born Makoto Iwamatsu in Kobe, Japan, the son of children's authors and illustrators Tomoe Sasako and Atsushi Iwamatsu, better known by their pen names Mitsu and Taro Yashima.
+Mako was born Makoto Iwamatsu in the Higashinada-ku ward of Kobe, the son of children's authors and illustrators Tomoe Sasako and Atsushi Iwamatsu, better known by their pen names Mitsu and Taro Yashima.
 In 1939, his parents, who were political dissidents, moved to the United States, leaving Mako in the care of his grandmother.
 Because his parents lived on the East Coast, they were not interned during World War II; instead they opted to work for the U.S. Office of War Information and were later granted residency.
 They arranged for him to join them in 1949, when he was fifteen years old.

 Iwamatsu's father owned an art studio in New York City, and as a teenager, he became acquainted with painter Hiroshi Honda.
-Though he faced racial discrimination, Iwamatsu bonded with his high-school peers over baseball, and was scouted by the Cleveland Indians.
+Though he faced racial discrimination, Iwamatsu bonded with his high-school peers over baseball, and was even scouted by the Cleveland Indians.

 Though he had an interest in dramatics, Iwamatsu did not believe an artistic career was financially viable, and enrolled in the Pratt Institute School of Architecture while working in his father's print shop.
 He later enlisted in the U.S. Army in November 1953 and served until October 1955, during which he performed in plays for his fellow soldiers.
 He then trained at the Pasadena Playhouse and adopted the mononym Mako, as he found most people had difficulty pronouncing his full name.

-He became a naturalized U.S. citizen in 1956.
+Iwamatsu became a naturalized U.S. citizen in 1956.